 - If you don't have a mortar and pestle or spice mill, you can pulse ingredients in a food processor.

-- You can also sprinkle dukkah seasoning over some tangy, homemade yogurt, and it's delicious over pumpkin soup.
+- You can also sprinkle dukkah spice over some tangy, homemade yogurt, and it's delicious over pumpkin soup.

 If you enjoy making your own spice blends, you may be interested in learning how to make your own Corned Beef Spice Blend, Biryani Spice, Pork Rub, and Zaatar Substitute Spice Blend.